AlgoMaster Logo

 string[], object[]nullMust initialize before use

-The `.Length` property (no parentheses) gives the array size.
+The .Length property (no parentheses) gives the array size.
 This is different from List<T>.Count (also no parentheses) and string.Length.
 Getting these mixed up is a common mistake:

-Notice that unlike Java, all three are properties (no parentheses).
+All three are properties (no parentheses).
 But the naming differs: arrays and strings use Length, while collections use Count.

-For DSA problems, jagged arrays (`int[][]`) are almost always the right choice.
+For DSA problems, jagged arrays (int[][]) are almost always the right choice.
 LeetCode uses them for all matrix inputs, Array.Sort() works on them directly, and the syntax matches what you see in problem descriptions.
 Rectangular arrays (int[,]) are mostly useful when you need a single contiguous memory block for performance.

 For DP problems, you often need a table with one extra row and column for the base case: